-Why You Should Attend The International Yoga Festival In India This March
+Why You Should Attend The International Yoga Festival In India Happening March 2018

 Sadhvi Bhagawati Saraswati, director of the International Yoga Festival and renowned spiritual leader from Rishikesh, India who resides in the Parmarth Niketan Ashram, one of the largest interfaith institutions in India, said last year’s festival drew about 1,200 participants from 85 nations.
 “It’s just such a joy to see so many people of so many different countries, colors, cultures and creeds come together in the name of yoga in the birthplace of yoga in the Himalayas on the banks of Ganga, and to really engage not just in asana practice but actually in a full practice of so many different aspects of yoga during the week,” she said.
 Sadhvi's guru, Pujya Swami Chidanand Saraswatiji, is president and spiritual head of the Parmarth Niketan Ashram.
 The ashram is open to all, with no discrimination on the basis of race, nationality, religion, caste or creed.